andrewtforrester/scdocs/index.md

 ### Quick Start Guide

 1. Open up your terminal, create the working directory for the Simple Charity site, and navigate into it.
 ```
 mkdir webprojects
 cd webprojects
 ```
 2. Clone the Git repository, navigate into it, and switch to the develop branch.
 ```
 git clone git@github.com:jonathanmelville/simplecharity.git
 cd simplecharity
 git switch develop
 ```
 3. Explore the file structure a little bit.
 Once you're done, navigate to the cms directory with `cd cms`.
 Open the file "example.env" with `nano example.env` and take a look at it.
 This file contains all of the variables that specify how the site is to run on your machine.
 Once you're done, exit the file, and run `mv example.env .env`.
 This will change the file's name to ".env", which is what docker will expect to see when it looks for environment variables.
 4. Launch Docker Desktop.
 5. In the terminal, run the command `make dev`.
 This will run a routine that install the necessary dependencies on your computer.
 In docker desktop, you should see something like [this](/dockerrunning.png) after a little bit.
 6. Once you get a message that says "Ready to handle connections" on your terminal output, your development environment is running.
 In a browser, go to the address `127.0.0.1:8000` or `localhost:8000` to see the site.
 7. You should see a 503 error message.
 That's because we haven't installed craft yet.
 Go to `127.0.0.1:8000/admin` and follow the instructions to install it.
 IMPORTANT: Don't change the environment variables.
 8. Once craft installs successfully, go back to `127.0.0.1:8000`.
 You should still see an error.
 That's because we haven't imported the database into querious yet.
 Go to `simplecharity.org/admin` and log in with your credentials.
 Navigate to "utilities" on the sidebar and then to "database backup."
 Check the "download backup" checkbock and click "Backup."
 This will download a copy of the database onto your machine.
 Now, open querious.
-Log in using the credentials in the `.env` file we made earlier.
+Log in using the credentials in the `.env` file we made earlier. click the plus button in the bottom right, select "new database", and follow the instruction on screen to import the database we downloaded.
-9. For future launches, start Docker Desktop, cd into your working directory, then run `docker-compose up`.
+9. Now your site should be able to talk to the database.
+Stop docker from the terminal, and relaunch it using `make dev`.
+All all future launches, run `make dev` to start the developmetn environment.

 ### Contact